-If a bylaw may have been contravened, consider discussing the concern with that person first.
-Sometimes those committing contraventions are unaware of the regulations or the impacts their actions have on others.
-In these cases, they may correct their behaviour.
-However, in cases where a discussion has not been productive, or it is unsafe or uncomfortable to have such a discussion, there are two ways to submit a bylaw enforcement complaint to the Regional District:
+If a bylaw may have been contravened, consider discussing it with that person first.
+Sometimes those committing contraventions are unaware of regulations or the impacts their actions have on others and they may correct their behaviour.
+However, if a discussion is not productive, or it is unsafe or uncomfortable to have such a discussion, there are two ways to submit a bylaw enforcement complaint:

 Like many local governments, the Regional District's bylaw enforcement is primarily complaint driven and staff do not go actively looking for bylaw contraventions.
 Instead, residents can submit complaints about the issues that concern them for the Regional District to respond to.
 This allows the Regional District to focus its resources on the highest priority issues to the community.